shinshin86/Fooocus/readme.md

 Note that if no `--language` is given and at the same time `Fooocus/language/default.json` exists, Fooocus will always load `Fooocus/language/default.json` for translation.
 By default, the file `Fooocus/language/default.json` does not exist.

-## Setup for macOS with only check Fooocus UI
+## Setup with only check Fooocus UI

 Using [rye](https://github.com/mitsuhiko/rye)